Coconut production in the Philippines: History

 In principle, the coconut farmers were to be the beneficiaries of the levy, which between March 1977 and September 1981 stabilized at P76 per 100 kilograms.
 Contingent benefits included life insurance, educational scholarships, and a cooking oil subsidy, but few actually benefited.
 The aim of the replanting program, controlled by Cojuangco, was to replace aging coconut trees with a hybrid of a Malaysian dwarf and West African tall varieties.
 The new palms were to produce five times the weight per year of existing trees.
 The target of replanting 60,000 trees a year was not met.
 In 1983, 25 to 30 percent of coconut trees were estimated to be at least 60 years old; by 1988, the proportion had increased to between 35 and 40 percent.

 When coconut prices began to fall in the early 1980s, pressure mounted to alter the structure of the industry.
 In 1985, the Philippine government agreed to dismantle the United Coconut Oil Mills as part of an agreement with the IMF to bail out the Philippine economy.
 Later in 1988, United States law requiring foods using tropical oils to be labeled indicating the saturated fat content had a negative impact on an already ailing industry and gave rise to protests from coconut growers that similar requirements were not levied on oils produced in temperate climates.

 By 1995, the production of coconut in the Philippines had experienced a 6.5% annual growth and later surpassed Indonesia in total output in the world.

-In 2013, during Typhoon Haiyan, around 44 million coconut trees were damaged, which affected 1 million coconut farmers in the Philippines.
+In 2013, during Typhoon Haiyan (known as Super Typhoon Yolanda in the Philippines), around 44 million coconut trees were damaged, which affected 1 million coconut farmers in the Philippines.
+From 2011 to 2018, production of coconut and other agricultural crops declined in Eastern Visayas, one of the top coconut producing regions.
+Coconut production in Eastern Visayas dropped by 33% in 2017.